pyg-team/pytorch-frame/README.md

 * **Versitility with Tabular Data**:
   PyTorch Frame provides inhouse support for multimodal learning on a variety of semantic types, including categories, numbers and text.
-* **Extensive Deep Tabular Models**:
+* **Modular Implementation of Diverse Models**:
-  Most of the state-of-the-art deep learning models for tabular data have been implemented by library developers and are ready to be applied.
+  Many existing deep learning models are implemented in a modular way.
+See next section for [more details](#architecture-overview).
 * **Empowerment through Multimodal Learning**:
   PyTorch Frame can mesh with large language models on text, as illustrated in this [example](https://github.com/pyg-team/pytorch-frame/blob/master/examples/fttransformer_text.py).
 * **PyG Integration**: